M4GNV5/DocGreenESA5000-Dashboard/README.md

 ## In this repository

-- [docgreen-protocol.txt](docgreen-protocol.txt): a list of bus messages and the meaning of some of the bytes
+- [docgreen-protocol](docgreen-protocol.md): a list of bus messages and the meaning of some of the bytes
 - [MegaSniffer](MegaSniffer/): a small arduino program to sniff the internal bus using an Arduino Mega
 - [sniffs](sniffs/): a set of labeled sniffs
 - [DocGreenDisplay](DocGreenDisplay/): a replacement for the stock head unit using an arduino nano and